Claim: Opinion piece by Bill Cosby details political and social issues he’s tired of.

 I’m tired of being told that I have to “spread the wealth” to people who don’t have my work ethic.
 I’m tired of being told the government will take the money I earned, by force if necessary, and give it to people too lazy to earn it.

-I'm tired of being told that I have to pay more taxes to "keep people in their homes."
-Sure, if they lost their jobs or got sick, Iím willing to help.
-But if they bought McMansions at three times the price of our paid-off, $250,000 condo, on one-third of my salary, then let the leftwing Congresscritters who passed Fannie and Freddie and the Community Reinvestment Act that created the bubble help them — with their own money.
+I’m tired of being told that I have to pay more taxes to “keep people in their homes.”
+Sure, if they lost their jobs or got sick, I’m willing to help.
+But if they bought McMansions at three times the price of our

 Origins: The above-referenced opinion piece detailing political and social